-- The non-clinical data derived from the evaluation of BB-301 in both the murine proof-of concept studies and the Pilot Dosing study in Beagle dogs - The experimental, analytical, and statistical methods comprising the 12-week BB-301 GLP Toxicology and Biodistribution study in Beagle dogs - · The large-scale manufacturing plan for clinical gradeBB-301 drug product for use in the Phase 1b/2a clinical study in OPMD patients - The design of the Phase 1b/2a clinical study slated for initiation in 2022
+- The non-clinical data derived from the evaluation of BB-301 in both the murine proof-of concept studies and the Pilot Dosing study in Beagle dogs - The experimental, analytical, and statistical methods comprising the 12-week BB-301 GLP Toxicology and Biodistribution study in Beagle dogs - The large-scale manufacturing plan for clinical grade BB-301 drug product for use in the Phase 1b/2a clinical study in OPMD patients - The design of the Phase 1b/2a clinical study slated for initiation during 2022

 The BB-301 Pilot Dosing Study was viewed as an appropriate dose range finding study.
-The preliminary data derived from the Pilot Dosing Study regarding BB-301 pharyngeal muscle tissue transduction, BB-301 transgene expression, and the resulting knock-down of wild type PABPN1 supported the adequacy of the data derived from this study to inform the choice of BB-301 doses for use in the GLP Toxicology and Biodistribution Study.
+The interim data derived from the Pilot Dosing Study regarding BB-301 pharyngeal muscle tissue transduction, BB-301 transgene expression and the resulting knock-down of wild type PABPN1 supported the adequacy of the data derived from this study to inform the choice of BB-301 doses for use in the GLP Toxicology and Biodistribution Study.
 The design of the GLP Toxicology and Biodistribution study was viewed as appropriate to support first-in-human testing of BB-301.
-Pending the final results of the ongoing GLP Toxicology and Biodistribution study, the BB-301 Pilot Dosing Study data and the murine proof-of-concept study data are sufficient to inform the choice of the BB-301 drug doses employed in the upcoming Phase 1b/2a study.
-AsBB-301 drug product has been reproducibly manufactured at large-scale in the past, the manufacturing plan for clinical grade BB-301 drug product can be conducted under GMP conditions with a production process analogous to that that employed in prior large-scale production runs.
+Pending the final results of the ongoing GLP Toxicology and Biodistribution study, the BB-301 Pilot Dosing Study data and the murine proof-of-concept study data are sufficient to inform the choice of the BB-301 drug doses that will be evaluated in the upcoming Phase 1b/2a study.
+AsBB-301 drug product has been reproducibly manufactured at large-scale in the past, the manufacturing plan for clinical gradeBB-301 drug product is known to be able to be conducted under GMP conditions with a production process analogous to that employed in prior large-scale production runs.
 Finally, the design of the Phase 1b/2a clinical trial can support the evaluation of BB-301 safety and clinical efficacy in key populations of OPMD patients.

-Regarding our regulatory interactions with the FDA, Benitec has been granted a Type C meeting in the fourth quarter of 2021.

-Regarding our regulatory interactions with Health Canada, Benitec has been granted apre-CTA meeting in the fourth quarter of 2021.

-Benitec continues to plan for the initiation of the First-in-Human clinical study of BB-301 in OPMD patients in 2022.
+Regarding our regulatory interactions with the FDA, Benitec completed a Type C meeting in the fourth quarter of 2021.
+Regarding our regulatory interactions with Health Canada, Benitec completed a pre-CTA meeting in the fourth quarter of 2021.
+Benitec continues to plan for the initiation of the First-in-Human clinical study of BB-301 in OPMD patients during 2022.